asr1/digital-garden/src/site/notes/Misc/Cost Disease.md

 Everything is built so expensive.
 We built the space needle in a year (400 days) for about \$4.5 million.
 Today, that would be ~\$45 million.

-We just (2017) spent $100 million to renovate the Space Needle.
+We just (2017) spent $100 million to renovate the Space Needle in a similar time frame.

 College education is waaay up.
 Part of this is because we're willing to pay it.